-The most frequently used fragrances in perfumes
+The most commonly used fragrances in perfumes

 Animal fragrances

-Herbal fragrances
+Plant-based fragrances

 Synthetic fragrances